spacetelescope/jwst_magic/docs/magic_user_guide/iv_select_stars_and_write_files.md

       1. For general guiding, this includes all of the operational steps: ID, ACQ, and TRK.
 (These are the default selections.)
       2. For calibration observations, add the CAL step.
    4. If you want to shift your image so that the selected guide star is moved to the center of the image, ensure the **Place the guide star at the ID attitude** box is checked.
 This will place the guide star at the ID attitude at (Ideal X, Ideal Y) = (0, 0).
    5. If you are testing data for a possible photometry override file and you want the data written to the FSW products to be the default values OSS would use if there were no POF submitted, check the **Use Default OSS Numbers** box.
-However, if you have only selected one guide star with no reference stars, and do *not* check the **Use OSS Defaults** box, even if the guide star is above the bright star trigger, the code will still not overwrite the user-defined threshold, since it assumes the threshold was confirmed via DHAS testing.
+However, if you have only selected one guide star with no reference stars, and do *not* check the **Use OSS Defaults** box, even if the guide star is above the bright star trigger, the code will still not overwrite the user-defined threshold, since it assumes the threshold was confirmed via flight software simulator testing.
 Be sure to have guide star information populated in the Image Conversion section, even if you keep the **Normalize** box unchecked.

 3. Run the tool